temporalio/documentation/docs-src/java/spawning-activities.md

 This results in the set of three [Activity Task](/concepts/what-is-an-activity-task) related Events ([ActivityTaskScheduled](/references/events/#activitytaskscheduled), [ActivityTaskStarted](/references/events/#activitytaskstarted), and ActivityTask[Closed])in your Workflow Execution Event History.

 A single instance of the Activities implementation is shared across multiple simultaneous Activity invocations.
-Therefore, the Activity implementation code must be _idempotent_.
+Activity implementation code should be _idempotent_.

 The values passed to Activities through invocation parameters or returned through a result value are recorded in the Execution history.
 The entire Execution history is transferred from the Temporal service to Workflow Workers when a Workflow state needs to recover.